-NCERT Solutions Class 4 Maths Chapter 3 Trip To Bhopal, is provided here in PDF format so that students can get solutions for all types of Maths questions asked in the final exam.
-These solutions are designed with respect to CBSE syllabus(2020-2021) by our experts to provide an easy to understand learning materials to students of 4th class.
+NCERT Solutions Class 4 Maths Chapter 3 A Trip To Bhopal, is provided here in PDF format so that students can get solutions for all types of Maths questions asked in the final exam.
+These NCERT Solutions are designed with respect to CBSE syllabus(2020-2021) by our experts to provide an easy to understand learning materials to students of 4th class.

 Access Ncert Solution For Class 4 Maths Chapter 3

 Do we need 4 buses?
 One bus can take 50 children, 4 buses can take 50 × 4 …..?

 Answer: If one bus can take 50 children, 4 buses can take 50 × 4 = 200 children.

 So, there are a total of ________ children going.

 Answer: Number of children going to trip = 33 + 32 + 42 + 50 + 53